mattermost/mattermost-handbook/operations/research-and-development/engineering/sustained-engineering/team.md

 # The Sustained Engineering Team (SET)
-The Sustained Engineering Team (SET) is responsible for improving and maintaining quality of the Mattermost products.
-Its role is ever evolving, but currently primarily focuses on:

-1. Responding to customer incidents and questions escalated by support (either via OpsGenie or the [~Sustained Engineering](https://community.mattermost.com/core/channels/sustained-engineering) channel)
-2. Responding to any incidents on company Mattermost environments like community and community-daily

-Often, people in SET primarily play the role first responders, then handing off to whichever engineering team best equipped to resolve the issue.
+The Sustained Engineering Team (SET) is responsible for improving and maintaining quality of the Mattermost products, as well as helping support with any issues they require engineering support with.
+Often, people in SET primarily play the role of first responders, then handing off to whichever engineering team best equipped to resolve an issue.

 ## Team Members
 SET is a rotating team that is comprised of engineers from the different engineering teams.
 The rotation is on a weekly cycle for engineers, and two-week cycle for leads.

 Who is currently on SET can be seen in the header of the [~Sustained Engineering](https://community.mattermost.com/core/channels/sustained-engineering) channel.

 Engineering teams will commit a total of 4 engineers plus a lead to SET for each rotation.
 While on SET, that engineer should attend their feature team's sprint planning, but it should be taken into account that any urgent SET-related issue may take them out of the regular day-to-day planned work.
 Plan appropriately.